Blaster-Void/PGEN/README.md

 # installing
--this tool helping you in install
+- this tool helping you in install
--Important point : (go most install in your linux Device) -`https://github.com/Blaster-Void/golanginstaller-bash` type `./installer main.go pgen` and done
+- Important point : (go most install in your linux Device)
+- `https://github.com/Blaster-Void/golanginstaller-bash` type `./installer main.go pgen` and done
 # tags
 - Go